Mymaqn/roadtopwn/shellcode/Creating_reuid_execve_shellcode/README.md

 To keep privileges in the shell you just need to make sure that the uid is set to 0 and the euid is set to 0.

 I looked around on http://shell-storm.org/shellcode/ and realized that although there are shellcodes which call /bin/sh with setuid(0).
 There are none which call /bin/sh with both setuid(0) and seteuid(0).
 They do however exist for ash, bash etc..

-I decided that I would like to write my own
+So I decided that I would like to write my own

+# Writing the shell code